This post may contain affiliate links. Please see my disclosure policy for more details.

 Hobart, the capital city of Tasmania, certainly exceeded my expectations!
 Sprawling along the banks of the Derwent River at the foot of Mount Wellington, the city is beautiful to look at, with plenty of history and culture too.

-We visited the colourful botanic gardens, pretty Seven Mile Beach, vibrant Salamanca Markets and historic Battery Point.
+There are plenty of amazing things to do in Hobart, including the colourful botanic gardens, pretty Seven Mile Beach, vibrant Salamanca Markets and historic Battery Point.
 The highlight was driving up to the lookout at Mount Wellington though.
 Since we had a few days of rain to wait out, we also spent some time in the city’s great restaurants.

 Port Arthur to Hobart: 1 hr 30 mins (100km)